 Collection of the best phrases and famous quotes from the most prominent authors.

-Skill is to cunning what dexterity is to deceit.
+Dizziness is to space what impatience is to time.

 As far as we have lost belief, we have lost reason.
 Both have the same authoritative and primary condition.
 Both constitute methods of proof that, in turn, do not admit to being proven.
 And in the act of annihilating the idea of divine authority, we undermine that human authority from which we cannot even dispense to say that two and two are four.